 The first Christ Church Harry Potter location is certainly the most famous – Christ Church Great Hall, which provided the inspiration for Hogwarts’ dining hall.

-Scenes filmed in the hall were actually done on set in the Warner Bros. studios but the set was created with close reference to photos and descriptions of Christ Church’s hall.
-Good enough right?
+Scenes of the hall were actually filmed on a special set in the Warner Bros. studios but the set was created with close reference to photos and descriptions of Christ Church’s hall.

 PS – Did you know that Christ Church isn’t actually the biggest dining hall in Oxford.
-That title goes to my old college Keble.
+That title goes to Keble.
 Rumours have always flown that the producers wanted access to Keble’s hall but were refused.
 Is it true?
-No idea – but I’ll be controversial and say that Keble’s hall is better* so I wouldn’t be surprised.
+No idea – but we’ll be controversial and say that Keble’s hall is better* so we wouldn’t be surprised.

 *Runs and hides from the inevitable rain of fury from Christ Church’s many adoring fans.